 Your Ability to Communicate: If at all possible, attempt to discuss the divorce with your spouse and collaboratively make decisions regarding child custody and parenting time of your children, financial support and any other issues that you can agree upon, sooner rather than later.
 The more joint decisions regarding your divorce the better: you will save emotionally and financially, while maintaining control over your future and the future of your children.
 To that end, consider mediation as an alternative to traditional divorce litigation, which can become extremely adversarial in nature.

 No one can tell you the exact right time for you to file for divorce.
 The decision is yours and yours alone.
 Take some time for yourself and talk to trusted friends and family members who can be sources of good advice and information as well as sources of comfort during this difficult time.

-If you would like more information about New Jersey divorce and family law, please contact us today to schedule your free consultation with one of our experienced and compassionate family law attorneys or mediators.
+If you would like more information about New Jersey divorce and family law, please contact us today to schedule your initial consultation with one of our experienced and compassionate family law attorneys or mediators.